curiouscoder-cmd/memory-extraction-module/README.md

 A simple web app that extracts user memories from chat messages and applies different personality tones to AI responses.

+⚠️ Deployment Note

+This project is hosted on Render’s free tier.
+If the backend has been idle for a while, Render puts the server to sleep.
+When it wakes up, the first request may take 20–30 seconds to load.
+After the initial spin-up, everything works normally.

+A background uptime monitor keeps the service warm, but occasional delays are still expected on the free tier.

 ## What it does

 1. **Memory Extraction** - Give it 30 chat messages and it pulls out: